TotallyInformation/node-red-contrib-uibuilder/docs/pre-defined-msgs.md

 }
 ```

-## From either Node-RED or the client
+## Messages From either Node-RED or the client

 ### Clear Cache (Control Message)